aragon/app-legacy/README.md

 ### Hosting

-The CI/CD pipelines for the Aragon App use GitHub Actions, and once completed successfully, the static site generated will be hosted on:
+The CI/CD pipelines for the cdDAO App use GitHub Actions, and once completed successfully, the static site generated will be hosted on:

 - [Fleek](https://fleek.co): For staging and production environments.

 ## Documentation

-The Aragon App is built using the following tools to ensure a seamless user experience:
+The cdDAO App is built using the following tools to ensure a seamless user experience:

 - [ReactJS](https://reactjs.org)
 - [Vite](https://vitejs.dev)